HEP-FCC/papas/README.md

 --

-Before installing and everytime you want to use this software, set up your environment:
+Before installing and everytime you want to use this software on lxplus, set up your environment:

     source /afs/cern.ch/exp/fcc/sw/0.7/init_fcc_stack.sh

+On other systems make sure you have PODIO, FFCEDM and ROOT environment variables set up.

 Compilation